dell/omnia/docs/source/Troubleshooting/FAQ/Common/Provision.rst

 .. image:: ../../../images/UserLoginError.png

-**Potential Cause**: SSH key on the control plane may be outdated.
+**Potential Cause**: SSH key on the OIM may be outdated.

 **Resolution**:

    * Refresh the key using ``ssh-keygen -R <hostname/server IP>``.
    * Retry login.

-⦾ **Why is the node status stuck at 'powering-on' or 'powering-off' after a control plane reboot?**
+⦾ **Why is the node status stuck at 'powering-on' or 'powering-off' after a OIM reboot?**

-**Potential Cause**: The nodes were powering off or powering on during the control plane reboot/shutdown.
+**Potential Cause**: The nodes were powering off or powering on during the OIM reboot/shutdown.

-**Resolution**: In the case of a planned shutdown, ensure that the control plane is shut down after the compute nodes.
-When powering back up, the control plane should be powered on and xCAT services resumed before bringing up the compute nodes.
-In short, have the control plane as the first node up and the last node down.
+**Resolution**: In the case of a planned shutdown, ensure that the OIM is shut down after the compute nodes.
+When powering back up, the OIM should be powered on and xCAT services resumed before bringing up the compute nodes.
+In short, have the OIM as the first node up and the last node down.

 For more information, `click here <https://github.com/xcat2/xcat-core/issues/7374>`_